arpann2/DS-Algo/README.md

 **8. Binary Heap**

-- Binary Heap is a Binary Tree with some special properties and these properties are
+- Binary Heap is a Binary Tree with some special properties and these properties are:
+ Heap property:
-  - Heap property: (1) Value of a any give node must be <= value of its children (Min-Heap) (2) Value of a any given node must be >= value of its children (Max-Heap)
+ (1) Value of a any give node must be <= value of its children (Min-Heap) (2) Value of a any given node must be >= value of its children (Max-Heap) Complete Tree:
-  - Complete Tree: (1) All levels are completely filled except possibly the last level and the last level has all keys as left as possible (2) This makes Binary Heap ideal candidate for Array Implementation
+ (1) All levels are completely filled except possibly the last level and the last level has all keys as left as possible (2) This makes Binary Heap ideal candidate for Array Implementation
-  - All the properties of Binary Tree will apply too
+ All the properties of Binary Tree will apply too